Eye of Horus Tattoos

 Maybe you’ve even seen women painting their eyes in the Eye of Horus pattern for Cleopatra costumes.

 But what is the Eye of Horus?
 How has it become such a popular symbol in the world of tattoos?

 Let’s explore this symbol, its divine origins, and how it came to appear on so many people’s tattoo designs.

 Before we talk about the eye, we’ve got to talk about the person behind that eye.

-In Egyptian mythology, Horus is the sky god.
+In Egyptian folklore, Horus is the sky god.

-He is also known as a war god, a god of kinship, and a hunter’s god, though these titles are not as relevant to the story of his eye.
+He is also known as a god of kinship, and a hunter’s god, though these titles are not as relevant to the story of his eye.

 Now let’s take a step back for a moment and talk about Horus’s backstory.
-Horus was born for vengeance.
+Horus was born for paying back.

-If you are familiar with Egyptian mythology, you know that Osiris was a pretty important figure.
+If you are familiar with Egyptian folklore, you know that Osiris was a pretty important figure.

 Knowing what had happened, Osiris’s wife Isis used some tricks of her own.